Lectures 2025

 Global Security in an Age of Accelerated Change by Reza Parchizadeh

 Global Security in an Age of Accelerated Change My presentation, called “Global Security in an Age of Accelerated Change,” covers three key global security topics.
 First, I will examine Iran’s nuclear threat, its progress toward the nuclear threshold, and the potential U.S. and Israeli response under Trump.
 Next, I will discuss Syria’s crisis, Assad’s fall, and its impact on the broader Middle East.
 Finally, I will analyze American foreign policy and its role in global democracy.
-Together, these issues illustrate an evolving security landscape
+Together, these issues illustrate an evolving security landscape.
+(With subtitles)

-Attack vector critical infrastructure in hybrid war by Alexander Kohler
+Attack Vector Critical Infrastructure in Hybrid War by Alexander Kohler

 “Active Measures” to AI Infiltrators by Dietmar Pichler

 From “Active Measures” to AI Infiltrators What classic influence instruments still matter, and what has changed since the Cold War?
 What can we learn from history?
 Who are the agents of influence, serving as mouthpieces for Russia and its autocratic allies?
 Why is it important not to overlook offline influence operations, and how do they impact the online world?
+With subtitles (no guarantee, the spoken word prevails):

 Navigating the Unpredictable: Black Swans in Geopolitical Security by Pat Mächler